©2020 William A. Lasher

 Fujimaru showed us the stables.
 Large stalls next to a grassy pasture with a hedgerow of cottonwoods next to a stream.
 A valuable commodity in the Western Territory, strong horses were treated well, and there was plenty of fresh hay and barrels of oats.
 Carrots too, brought in with shipments of fresh vegetables from the irrigated farms in the temperate deserts to the south.
 Our steeds ate well at Fort Greyling, and so did we.

-At Saxby’s outpost, the cook was MIA.
-Sergeant Offenbach deserted his enlistment after three giant bat attacks in a fortnight, so it was basic military rations – canned mackerel, a dried green pea soup mix, and a usually stale hardtack.
-Tea time with the Major was the culinary highlight, but the longer we stayed, the less generous he became with his supply of tinned cookies; all the way from London he said, and the shipping costs were obscene.
+At Saxby’s outpost, the cook was MIA, he deserted his enlistment after three giant bat attacks in a fortnight.
+Thus, at Rosethorne Station it was basic military rations – canned mackerel, a dried green pea soup mix, and a usually stale hardtack.
+Tea time with the Major was the culinary highlight, but the longer we stayed, the less generous he became with his supply of tinned cookies.
+All the way from London he said, and the shipping costs were obscene.

 “My sister did a nice job on your hair,” said a short and stocky scrip sitting on the bunk bed next to ours.
 He had a toothy grin and appeared to be Native American.
 Looked to be about thirty.